Laser Treatments for Glaucoma

 Some people may need to get laser treatment more than once as the treatment wears off over time.
 You may need other treatment, like surgery.

 What are the alternatives to laser treatment for glaucoma?

 Alternatives to laser treatment for glaucoma include eye drops, lens replacement surgery, MIGS, trabeculectomy and tube surgery.
-The suitability of these is dependent various factors including your and severity of glaucoma.
+The suitability of these is dependent on various factors including your severity of glaucoma.

-Early detection and regular monitoring is important in managing glaucoma.
+Early detection and regular monitoring are important in managing glaucoma.
 Anyone above the age of 40 should have a glaucoma assessment every eighteen months that should include a pressure check and nerve assessment.

-Led by Mr Tariq Ayoub, Oculase is an eye specialist in London and Birmingham, with convenient clinics in both locations.
+Led by Mr Tariq Ayoub, Oculase is a specialist eye clinic in London and Birmingham, with convenient clinics in both locations.
 Book an appointment for a glaucoma assessment today by clicking on the button below.